openstack-archive/instack-undercloud/doc/source/advanced_deployment/advanced_deployment.rst

 Advanced Deployment
 ===================

-In this chapter you will find advanced management of various RDO-Manager areas.
+In this chapter you will find advanced deployment of various RDO-Manager areas.

 .. toctree::